5th term CM Naveen Patnaik has assets worth Rs 64.98 cr | Headlines

-Out of this, the major portion of his asset inheritance from the family properties.
+Out of this, the major portion of his asset isinheritance from the family properties.

-The CM's movable properties include bank deposits and jewelry worth Rs 1.34 crore.
+The CM's movable properties include bank deposits andjewellery worth Rs 1.34 crore.

-Among immovable properties, Patnaik has farmland and building spread over an area of 22.7 acres at Tikri Khera village of Faridabad, valued at over Rs 10 crore.
+Among immovable properties, Patnaik has a farmland andbuilding spread over an area of 22.7 acre at Tikri Kheravillage of Faridabad, valued at over Rs 10 crore.

 He inherited the farm from his mother.

-The CM has a financial liability of Rs 1.25 crore, which he had taken as an advance against the sale of farmland at Faridabad vide an agreement dated September 18, 2019.
+The CM has a financial liability of Rs 1.25 crore,which he had taken as advance against the sale of a farmlandat Faridabad vide an agreement dated September 18, 2019.

 Last year, the chief minister had a liability of Rs 15lakh, which he had taken from his elder sister Gita Mehta.